ajthor/rpi-cluster-salt/README.md

 # Raspberry Pi Omega Salt Provisioner

-In order to maintain the Raspberry Pi cluster.
+This repo contains instructions and salt scripts that you can use in order to maintain the Raspberry Pi Omega cluster.
+Follow the instructions below to install Salt and start the Docker Swarm.

 ## Setting up the Raspberry Pis